IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_statefulset.md

 Create a StatefulSet YAML file to manage stateful applications.

-The IBM® block storage CSI driver supports both file system and raw block volume types.
+The IBM® block storage CSI driver supports both file system and raw block volume modes.

 StatefulSets can include volumes with file systems, raw block volume systems, or both.

-**Important:** When defining the StatefulSet configuration, be sure to define volumes according to the PVC type.
+**Important:** When defining the StatefulSet configuration, be sure to define volumes according to the PVC volume mode.

-Use the following sections for YAML creation of StatefulSets with file system, raw block volume, and mixed types.
+Use the following sections for YAML creation of StatefulSets with file system, raw block volume, and mixed volume modes.
 After each YAML file creation, use the `kubectl apply` command.

 ```
 kubectl apply -f <filename>.yaml